Updated Nov 3, 2022

-Mowing is one of the most important processes to maintaining a healthy lawn.
+Mowing is one of the most important processes for maintaining a healthy lawn.
 In addition to helping your lawn look well-kept, mowing helps keep grass alive and growing.
 Make sure to follow the one-third rule of mowing by adjusting your mower blades.
 This helps you to only cut the top third of your lawn, thus encouraging stronger roots.

 Try to mow your lawn in the morning or evening when temperatures are cooler.
 Heat in the middle of the day can cause your grass to go into shock.
 However, hold off on mowing if it’s wet from recent watering or rain.
-Wet grass can clog lawn mowers and makes it easier for grass diseases to spread across your yard.
+Wet grass can clog lawnmowers and makes it easier for grass diseases to spread across your yard.

 Proactively preventing weeds from growing in your lawn helps maintain proper grass health.
 Lawns with dense grass make it difficult for weeds to survive.
 Having a deeply rooted lawn with healthy grass can be your best defense in controlling weeds.